Rafiganj, Bihar: Transportation

-The Rafiganj Railway Station provides access numerous express train services, such as the Grand Chord railway line which connects Howrah and New Delhi.
+The Rafiganj Railway Station provides access to numerous express train services, such as the Grand Chord railway line which connects Howrah and New Delhi.

 Rafiganj is also traversed by the SH-68 highway which connects the two cities Gaya and Aurangabad with three other towns of the Aurangabad district: Goh, Obra, and Daudnagar.

 Economy

 The town of Rafiganj has a local market.